harry1988123/netflix-analytics-ui/README.md

    - **Node version**: 18 (or use `.nvmrc` file)

 4. **Environment Variables**:
-   - No environment variables required for basic deployment
+   - For basic deployment: No environment variables required
-   - All data is loaded from `public/data/NetflixViewingHistory.csv`
+   - For AI insights: Add `VITE_GEMINI_API_KEY` in Netlify's environment variables settings
+   - **Note**: ChatGPT integration is temporarily disabled
+   - Data files should be in `public/data/` directory (NetflixViewingHistory_1.csv through NetflixViewingHistory_5.csv)

 5. **Troubleshooting Netlify Builds**:
    - Ensure `package.json` has the `build` script